Learn how to get trusted nutrition advice that’s appropriately applicable to you, and what you should steer clear of.

 5 Questions To Ask Yourself To See If You Should Listen To That Nutrition Advice

 Being intentional is key.
 When looking at new information, you want to think first about yourself, what you’re seeking and what you need from this nutrition information.
 As opposed to letting the compelling nature of the information suck you in.

 No matter what nutrition advice you seek, there are a few simple questions you can ask yourself.
 These questions will streamline your decision-making process!
 You’ll immediately know whether or not to buy into a trend or follow a new diet.

 Here is what you need to keep in mind to see if this is really worth your time, energy, and resources.

-Ask yourself, with full honesty, is this something I want to try?
-Why do I want to try this and what’s my motivation behind it?
+With full honesty, pause and reflect, “Is this something I want to try?”, “Why do I want to try this and what is my motivation behind it?”.

 With the growing influencer space, is this person paid to say this?
 Are they honestly and with integrity sharing with you that they are commissioned to work with that brand?
 Are they partnering with so many other supplement brands, for example, at the same time?
 How trustworthy are they?